AI Summary of Peer-Reviewed Research

 Research title:

-Weather regimes affect short-term satellite solar forecast error
+Weather regimes change short-term solar forecast error

 Authors: